Cyanilux/URP_RetroCRTShader/README.md

 <br />
 If you aren't using URP / shadergraph but are interested in what the graph looks like, here's a high quality image instead :
 ![RetroGraph](retro_graph.png)
-I've also written up a blog post to attempt to explain parts of the graph a bit more :<br />
+I also have an old blog post that attempts to explain some parts of the graph :<br />
 https://cyangamedev.wordpress.com/2020/09/10/retro-crt-shader-breakdown/